 The first step is to just check your windows to make sure the locks are secure.
 Lock your windows and test to see if you can open them from the outside.
 If it is a second-floor window, just lock it and see if you can force it open.
 If you are concerned about the safety of your window locks, you can buy new locks or safety hardware that prevents opening from the outside.
 However, it is essential to note that different types of windows will require different types of locks, keys, and hardware.

 6. Install Security Cameras

 wireless cameras are listed as one of the most effective burglary deterrents.
 No burglar wants to be recorded as they commit their crimes.
 For this reason, it makes home CCTV cameras one of the smartest investments when it comes to home monitoring devices.

-This is another house safety measure that offers a lot of options.
+This is another safety measure that offers a lot of options.
 You have a variety of choices when it comes to the type of security camera and placement, and there are now systems that can do more than just record.
 New Smart CCTV systems connect to the internet and this allows for features like remote monitoring and cloud-based storage and recording.

 7. Eliminate Cover

-Bushes or shrubs might look nice near the home, but they may also act as convenient cover for criminals that want to break into your home.
+Bushes or shrubs might look nice near the home, but they may also act as a convenient cover for criminals that want to break into your home.
 Burglars do not want to act out in the open, so they look for places where they can commit their crimes from concealment.
-If you keep your bushes and trees well trimmed, you eliminate some of these hiding places, and it can help to keep your home more secure.
+If you keep your bushes and trees well-trimmed, you eliminate some of these hiding places, and it can help to keep your home more secure.